WICG/raw-clipboard-access/explainer.md

 ## Raw Clipboard Access Read

 `Navigator.clipboard.read` gains an optional `raw` parameter as well, to inform whether the ClipboardItem returned should contain raw or encoded data and types.
-Once again, `navigator.clipboard.platform` can be used to determine the platform, and inform the format, in which the data may be encoded.
+Once again, `navigator.clipboard.platform` can be used to determine the platform, and inform the format, in which the data may be encoded, but it is recommended to avoid platform-dependent code if possible.

 Example of this new read:
 ```javascript